Open topic with navigation

 ArcGIS Server has a token security service that you can use to secure the REST endpoint.
 If you do not enable the token security service, ArcGIS Server defers authentication to IIS.
 This is called Web Tier authentication.
 Depending on how you configure IIS, IIS uses one or more of the following authentication methods: Digest, Basic, or Integrated Windows Authentication.
-In ArcGIS Server 10.1 and higher, Web Tier authentication is handled by the ArcGIS Web Adapter.

 Both Essentials and the end user's web browser need to have access to ArcGIS Server.
 If ArcGIS Server is secured, you must configure the connection information in Essentials so Essentials can access ArcGIS Server.